splunk/public-o11y-docs/gdi/get-data-in/serverless/azure/instrument-azure-functions.rst

 .. tabs::

-   .. tab:: Isolated worker process function
+   .. group-tab:: Isolated worker process function

       #.
 Activate the :strong:`Include prerelease` setting.
       #.
 Install the latest version of the following libraries: